Lethality Assessment Program

 Critical Success Factors

 • Collaboration among partners is key to enhance support for victims.
-Through the Universal Response to Domestic Violence Steering Committee, agencies combine resources, knowledge, and skills to best intervene in dangerous cases and interrupt the escalation of violence.
+Through the Universal Response to Domestic Violence Steering Committee, agencies combine resources, knowledge, and skills to intervene in dangerous cases and interrupt the escalation of violence.
 When law enforcement and advocates work together, victims can be safer.
 Advocates can provide safety planning and help relocate victims, while the police can increase patrols around the residence, and probation can increase home visits to the offender if the individual is under supervision.
 Providing these wraparound services enhances the safety of the victim.
 When police and advocates work in silos and do not share critical information, victims can fall through the cracks.

 Lessons Learned

-Creating positive working relationships between law enforcement and victim advocates required a culture change, but was necessary to improve victim trust in the system.
+Creating positive working relationships between law enforcement and victim advocates required a culture change but was necessary to improve victim trust in the system.
 Buy-in from the top down helped overcome existing stereotypes and create a positive working relationship among agencies.

 Additional Comments